 - The Moroccan antiques and crafts decorating the rooms

 - The expansive valley views, especially from the pool

 - Visits to Berber villages and opportunities to engage in the Eve Branson Foundation, the family’s philanthropic endeavors

 Kasbah Tamadot Review

-All bedrooms are decked out in traditional Moroccan and Bedouin style with antiques from around the world, and each of the fifteen bedrooms in the main house boast unique views, style and layout.
-In the Master Suite, a few minutes walk from the main building, there are three separate rooms and a private pool making it popular with groups and those wanting extra privacy.
-The most luxurious rooms are the ten Berber Tent Suites, and many of them have private terraces, jacuzzis, outdoor dining areas, plus baths positioned to take full advantage of the stunning Atlas Mountains views.
+All bedrooms are decked out in traditional Moroccan and Bedouin style with antiques from around the world, and each of the bedrooms in the main house has a unique view, style and layout.
+In the Master Suite, a short walk from the main building, there are three separate rooms and a private pool making it popular with groups and those wanting extra privacy.
+The most luxurious rooms are the 10 Berber Tent Suites, and many of them have private terraces, jacuzzis, outdoor dining areas, plus baths positioned to take full advantage of the stunning Atlas Mountains views.

-There are a huge range of activities on offer and tennis and a three-hour morning walk on Thursdays and Sundays are all complimentary.
+There are a huge range of activities on offer and complimentary on-site tennis and a three-hour morning walk on Thursdays and Sundays.
 The hotel can also arrange more challenging guided hikes through the Atlas Mountains, including a two-day trek to the Toubkal peak, the highest point in North Africa.
-Nearby, there is also mule riding and 4×4 excursions through the Orika Valley to the Safron Gardens (where the hotel sources its beauty products).
-Alternatively, the Asounfou Spa (the Berber word for relaxation) is the perfect escape with an indoor pool, five treatment rooms, a sauna and traditional Hamman.
+Nearby, there is also mule riding and 4×4 excursions through the Ourika Valley to the Saffron Gardens (where the hotel sources its beauty products).
+Alternatively, the Asounfou Spa (named after the Berber word for relaxation) is the perfect escape, with an indoor pool, five treatment rooms, a sauna and traditional hammam.
 There is also a spectacular hillside outdoor massage area, perfect for couples.